SmarterApp/RDW_Documentation/docs/API.md

 ### Accommodations Endpoints
 End-points for submitting accommodations data.
 This is data authored by Smarter Balanced that describes the various accessibility features available during testing.

+These require the `ASMTDATALOAD` role.

 #### Create Accommodation Import Request
 Accepts payloads in the Smarter Balanced [Accessibility Configuration Specification][2] format.
 There are two ways of posting content: with a raw body of type `application/xml` or form-data (file upload).